-FY 2020-23 Objective: In 2020 and 2021, the City successfully obtained Federal and State funding to implement a long-term coastal resiliency beach sand replenishment project in Solana Beach.
-These funds enable the completion of the PED phase of the USACE Coastal Storm Damage Reduction Project in 2021 through 2024.
 The Feasibility Phase was completed in 2015 (which included the EIR/EIS and obtaining all permits and regulatory approvals).
-In addition to the USACE project, the City will continue to implement the Sand Compatibility and Opportunistic Use Program (SCOUP) and participate in the SANDAG Regional Shoreline Profile Monitoring program that has been in place since 1998.
-State and Federal funding will need to be secured to implement the 50-year shoreline protection and coastal storm damage reduction project involving the restoration of approximately eight miles of shoreline in the cities of Encinitas and Solana Beach.
+In addition to the USACE project, The City will continue to implement the Sand Compatibility and Opportunistic Use Program (SCOUP) and participate in the SANDAG Regional Shoreline Profile Monitoring program that has been in place since 1998.
+Efforts are currently underway to renew all four existing regulatory agency SCOUP permits.
+The City has requested that each agency renew the permit for up to 20 years instead of a 5-year permit life.